Easy Reader Collection

 The library carries several magazines that are appropriate for the intermediate and advanced student, e.g. Reader’s Digest; People Weekly; Women’s Health.

 The CD Collection is located in a cabinet near the reference desk.
-Look under the category, Language Learning to find a variety of instructional CDs.
+Look under the category, Language Learning to find CDs that will help you improve your English.
 You will find only the cover in the display; the actual CD must be checked out from the Circulation Counter.
 Here are some of the CDs that the library carries:

 Accent America Essentials (all levels)